-Change comes no matter what your age —here’s how to set up the right supports and expectations to navigate change with grace and peace.
+Change comes no matter what your age —here’s how to set up the right support and expectations to navigate change with grace and peace.

 The only thing that is constant is change,” goes the famous saying.
 As we get older, the wisdom of the ancient Greek philosopher Heraclitus comes into sharper focus.
 Younger years are filled with seasons of volatility, to be sure—leaving home, getting married, having children—but change continues at each phase of life.
 Whether you're in a season of change or helping an older loved one navigate new circumstances, there are practical steps you can take to make change a positive process.